JBrinco/Chromapy/README.md

 # Chromapy
-Python Scripts for Chromatographic Analysis and Data Processing
+Python Scripts for Chromatographic Data Processing

 Although uninventive, the name of the project is unlikely to cause any confusion as to its purpose.